 It is the intent of Tollerton Primary School for Design Technology to be taught in all year groups through at least one topic per term.
 Design Technology projects are often made cross curricular - linking to other subjects taught.
+The units of work meet a series of lenses or strands (see documents below).
+We have used the DT Association for the main basis for each of our projects.

 National Curriculum Aims